libmapper/libmapper/doc/tutorials/tutorial_c.md

 device X and Y information, or to perhaps give a signal some property like "reliability", or some category like "light", "motor", "shaker", etc.

-Some GUI implementing a Monitor could then use this information to display information about the network in an intelligent manner.
+Some GUI could then use this information to display information about the network in an intelligent manner.

 Any time there may be extra knowledge about a signal or device, it is a good idea to represent it by adding such properties, which can be of any